 - If your advisee will not have at least 24 credits by the end of this term, suggest that they consider taking one or more summer school courses – either at Dickinson or at another institution.
 Remind your advisee to fill out the Enrollment at Another Institution form (from Registrar’s web site) and get the appropriate signatures before taking classes at another institution to ensure that the course work will transfer back (only grades of C or above will receive Dickinson credit).

 - Your role as an advisor in the major also includes helping students think through the opportunities ahead of them.
 When appropriate, encourage students to consider graduate school and start thinking about taking the GRE exams.
 Please remember that you don't need to secure a fulfilling and remunerative livelihood for your advisees on your own!
-On the contrary, a caring referral to the Career Center or the advising office in Biddle House will give your students access to teams of specialists to help with next steps.
+On the contrary, a caring referral to the Center for Advising, Internships & Lifelong Career Development in Biddle House will give your students access to teams of specialists to help with next steps.
 If you'd like the staff in Biddle to keep you apprised, just let us know!